Cheesemantice/SpoutcraftMod/README.md

 [![Dockter](https://secure.gravatar.com/avatar/532e7ce3830bfb47b22c241d45e63cc9?s=48)](https://github.com/mcsnetworks "Dockter, Developer")
 [![unknownloner](https://secure.gravatar.com/avatar/4a8d2d1a1f594cacf05738f62d4c3a5c?s=48)](https://github.com/unknownloner "unknownloner, Developer")

-## Clone
+## Cloning
-If you are using Git, use this command to clone the project: `git clone git@github.com:AlmuraDev/SpoutcraftMod.git`
+If you are using Git, use this command to clone the project: `git clone git@github.com:Spoutcraft/SpoutcraftMod.git`

 ## Setup
 __Note:__ If you do not have [Gradle] installed you can use the gradlew files included with the project in place of 'gradle' in the following command(s).
 If you are using Git Bash, Unix or OS X then use './gradlew'.
 If you are using Windows then use 'gradlew.bat'.